phil-opp/talk-konstanz-may-2018/content/index.md

 ---

-# High Level Code: Page Table Abstractions
+# A Powerful Type System: Page Table Abstractions

 From the `x86_64` crate: